pierreklintefors/MasterThesisObjectTracking/README.md

 Code for master thesis project in Cognitive Science

-### It's reccomended to create a virtual environment after cloning the repository.
+### It's recomended to create a virtual environment after cloning the repository.
 python3 -m venv env

 ### Activate environment